 Minimum Hardware Requirements

 Refer to the minimum hardware requirements for your operating system.

 Central in a typical Aspera deployment, the transfer servers combine FASP transport with comprehensive transfer and user management for enterprise data workflows.
-Running on premise or in cloud, they provide a highly scalable and secure transfer environment that supports files of any size, thousands of concurrent transfers, and an unlimited number of users.
+Running on-premises or in the cloud, they provide a highly-scalable and secure transfer environment that supports files of any size, thousands of concurrent transfers, and an unlimited number of users.

-A full-featured desktop transfer client used to initiate and automate transfers with the Aspera Enterprise Server and the Aspera Point-to-Point advanced client.
+A full-featured desktop transfer client used to initiate and automate transfers with the Aspera High-Speed Transfer Server and the Aspera High-Speed Transfer Endpoint.

-Lightweight, install-on-demand web browser plug-in that powers high-speed transfers between desktops and Aspera servers.
+Lightweight, install-on-demand web browser Java app that powers high-speed transfers between desktops and Aspera servers.

-Easily embed Aspera’s high-performance FASP™ transport technology with our comprehensive development kit for Mac, Windows and Linux (Java, C++, C#, .NET).
+Easily embed Aspera’s high-performance FASP transport technology with our comprehensive development kit for Mac, Windows and Linux (Java, C++, C#, .NET).